linode/docs/docs/email/iredmail/installing-iredmail.md

 ### SPF

-1. Navigate to your DNS provider, either where you purchased your domain name or Linode if you’ve transferred your DNS, and enter the following bits of information in your subdomain area to activate SPF:
+1. Navigate to your DNS provider, either where you purchased your domain name or Linode if you’ve transferred your DNS, and enter the following bits of information in your subdomain area to activate SPF: (see screenshot in DKIM section below)

         hostname	 | ip address/url | record type | ttl
         -----------  | -------------- | ----------  | ---